enggsuraj/enggsuraj/README.md

 - 🌱 I’m currently learning => React, Nextjs and Typescript
 - 👯 I’m looking to collaborate on => Web development
-- 🤔 I’m looking for help with => AWS, MERN Stack
+- 🤔 I’m looking for help with => MERN Stack
-- 💬 Ask me about => Web development
+- 💬 Ask me about => Frontend Web development
 - ⚡ Fun fact: => I'm a vipassana meditator.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 😄 Check out my #100DaysofCode Journey (Click on this image ->)